-Dr. Smith is past president of the Public Choice Society, the Economic Science Association, the Western Economic Association and the Association for Private Enterprise Education.
-Previous faculty appointments include the University of Arizona, Purdue, Brown University and the University of Massachusetts.
-He has been a Ford Foundation Fellow, Fellow of the Center for Advanced Study in the Behavioral Sciences and a Sherman Fairchild Distinguished Scholar at the California Institute of Technology.
+Previous faculty appointments include the University of Arizona, Purdue University, Brown University, and the University of Massachusetts.
+He has been a Ford Foundation Fellow, Fellow of the Center for Advanced Study in the Behavioral Sciences, and a Sherman Fairchild Distinguished Scholar at the California Institute of Technology.